 Approximately 150,000 children are born every year in the United States affected by one or more birth defects.
-Although the cause of over 60% of birth defects are not known, there are things that you can do as a mother concerned about the well being of your developing baby.
+Although the cause of over 60% of birth defects are not known, there are things that you can do to help ensure optimal health for your baby.

 Here are a variety of tips you can use to prevent birth defects as you contemplate starting or adding to your family:

-- Tip 5.
-Obtain genetic counseling and birth defect screening, particularly if you have any family history of birth defects or if you are 35 years of age or older.
+- Obtain genetic counseling and birth defect screening, particularly if you have any family history of birth defects or if you are 35 years of age or older.

 Compiled using information from the following source: